davmac314/dasynq/doc/USAGE.md

 Note that signal masks are inherited by child processes; if you mask commonly used signals you should generally unmask them after forking a child process.

-On MacOS, at least on version 10.12.6, apperas to have a bug where signals generated using the `raise` system call are not seen by the kqueue mechanism and so are undetectable by Dasynq.
+MacOS, at least on version 10.12.6, appears to have a bug where signals generated using the `raise` system call are not seen by the kqueue mechanism and so are undetectable by Dasynq.